AdobeDocs/experience-manager-65.en/help/sites-administering/tc-wizard.md

 >[!NOTE]
 >
->The user needs to be a member of project-administrators group to create the Language Copy of a site.
+>The user needs to be a member of projects-administrators group to create the Language Copy of a site.

 To access this wizard: